 Department: Dipartimento di Architettura

-Uncontrolled Keywords: design studio Castel Volturno
+Keywords: design studio Castel Volturno

-Additional Information: Il volume restituisce il lavoro degli studenti svolto nell'ambito del Laboratorio di Sintesi Finale (coord. prof. P. Miano) Corso di Laurea Magistrale in Architettura 5UE.
+Additional information: Il volume restituisce il lavoro degli studenti svolto nell'ambito del Laboratorio di Sintesi Finale (coord. prof. P. Miano) Corso di Laurea Magistrale in Architettura 5UE.

 Date Deposited: 30 Aug 2019 07:08